Giskard-AI/giskard-hub/script-docs/hub/sdk/datasets/index.rst

 ============

 A **dataset** is a collection of chat test cases (conversations) used to evaluate your agents.
-We allow manual test creation for fine-grained control, but since generative AI agents can encounter an infinite number of test cases, automated test case generation is often necessary, especially when you don't have any chat transcripts to import.
+We allow manual test creation for fine-grained control, but since generative AI agents can encounter an infinite number of scenarios, automated test case generation is often necessary, especially when you don't have any chat transcripts to import.

 Create a dataset
 ________________